luvitrocks/ludash/README.md

 **Collection functions** are mostly meant for Lua tables which contains both an array-part and/or a map-part. **Array functions** meant for array lists or sequences. **Object functions** are meant for instances/classes.
 Also _ludash_ provides a bunch of helpful **utility methods** and **chaining** support.

-The HTML version of this doc is available on - http://luvitrocks.github.io/ludash.
+The HTML version of this doc is available at http://luvitrocks.github.io/ludash.

 ## <a name="collections">Collection functions (Arrays or Objects)</a>